fkinos/ffkkinos.com/content/computer-programs/ascii_table.md

 +++
 date = "2024-04-09T00:00:00-03:00"
-title = "ASCII Table"
+title = "ASCII"
 +++

-some time ago, when i was playing with binary formats, i was struggling a lot with ASCII values, specially when represented with hexadecimal numbers.

-around the same time,
-someone over at mastodon (I don't remember who it was, sorry) shared that the man page for ASCII had a neat table, including both decimal and hexidecimal representions.
-And it's great, the only problem is that it's at the bottom of the manual, making it less than ideal to use it as a quick reference.
+The man page for ASCII has a pretty neat table showing all ASCII characters, with both decimal and hexidecimal representations, and it's great and all but there's one problem, it's a the bottom of the manual page, making it less than ideal to use it as a quick reference.

-that's when I decided to build a small commandline application to make the same!
+So I created a small command-line application that does just that, displays an ASCII table.

-## asc*ii*-table
+## ii

-the binary for the application is called _ii_, originally I wanted to call it _ascii_ but that name was already taken.
+The command is called _ii_, as in asc*ii*.

-By default, _ii_ shows the ASCII table using hexadecimal values, i made it that way because i wanted to practice reading hexadecimal, and also the table itself is shorter.
+By default, *ii* shows the ASCII table using hexadecimal values:

 ```
 % ii